metaplex-foundation/docs/docs/programs/token-metadata/token-standard.md

       }
     ],
     "category": "video",

+    // @deprecated
+    // Do not use - may be removed in a future release.
+    // Use on-chain data instead.
+    "collection": {
+      "name": "Solflare X NFT",
+      "family": "Solflare"
+    },

+    // @deprecated
-    //@deprecated -> do not use - may be removed in a future release "creators": [
+    // Do not use - may be removed in a future release.
+    // Use on-chain data instead.
+    "creators": [
       {
         "address": "xEtQ9Fpv62qdc1GYfpNReMasVTe9YW5bHJwfVKqo72u",